Mom with baby (purple overlay)

 Chicago, IL 60677-5834

-Checks must be mailed to Start Early with the invoice received in your confirmation email, including attendee name and confirmation number, to accurately reconcile payment.
-Failure to include documentation may result in delays with reconciling your payment.
+To reconcile payment, checks must be mailed to Start Early with the invoice received in your confirmation email, including the attendee’s name and confirmation number.
+Failure to include documentation may delay reconciling your payment or lead to cancellation.

 If someone else will be submitting payment on behalf of an attendee (I.e. a finance department or sponsoring organization) the attendee is responsible for ensuring that their invoice is included with this payment.
-Failure to include documentation may result in delays with reconciling your payment.
+If you cannot ensure documentation will be included in your payment email the conference planning team.
+Failure to include documentation may delay reconciling your payment or lead to cancellation.

 We are eager to support you during the payment process.
-Please email your inquiries to us at Events@StartEarly.org.
+Please email us your inquiries at Events@StartEarly.org.

-For organizations planning to register a group of 30 or more attendees, a registration discount is available.
+A registration discount is available for organizations planning to register a group of 10 or more attendees.
 For every 10 registrants, the 10th registration is free.
-Please contact us at Events@StartEarly.org prior to registering your group to obtain the discount.
+Please get in touch with us at Events@StartEarly.org before registering your group to obtain the discount.

 Cancellation/Substitution Policy

-In-person cancellation policy – All registration cancellations must be received via email to Events@StartEarly.org.
-There will be a $100 processing fee to cancel registration.
-Refunds will not be issued for cancellations made after January 10, 2024.
+All registration cancellations must be sent via email to Events@StartEarly.org.
+There will be a $100 processing fee to cancel in-person registration.
+Refunds will not be issued for cancellations made after January 26, 2025.
 Credits will not be issued for future events.
 No refunds shall be made for cancellations due to inclement weather.
-Refunds in case of emergency, if an attendee is unable to attend the conference based on serious illness or death, a full refund will be issued.
+Refunds in case of emergency: If an attendee cannot attend the conference due to serious illness or death, a full refund will be issued.

 Substitution Policy

-If you are unable to attend the National Home Visiting Summit, you may transfer your registration to another person.
-Email the email the event team at Events@StartEarly.org with the names and email addresses of both the original and substitute registrants.
+You may transfer your registration to another person (without cost) if you cannot attend the Summit.
+Email the event team at Events@StartEarly.org with the names and email addresses of the original and substitute registrants.

 Hotel & Travel